MaalaDaryanani/git-bikeshare-project-resubmit/README.md

 Git Bikeshare Project (Resubmission v2).

 ### Description
-Analyze bikeshare data using Python.
+Analyze bikeshare data using Python for chicago, washington and new york city.

 ### Files used
 bikeshare_project_3.py